Project activities focus on the development of two types of organic fertilisers

 - Granular organic fertilisers enriched with fungi (Glomeromycota)

-Soil microorganisms like Rhizophagus irregularis (photo in right), which form arbuscular mycorrhiza (AM), help crops to absorb nutrients (especially phosphorus) that are immobile in the soil.
+Soil microorganisms like Rhizophagus irregularis (photo), which form arbuscular mycorrhiza (AM), help crops to absorb nutrients (especially phosphorus) that are immobile in the soil.

-These mycorrhizal fungi also increase plant tolerance to stress caused by exceptional weather conditions (drought, heavy rains etc) and improve their pathogen resistance.
+These type of mycorrhizal fungi also increase plant tolerance to stress caused by exceptional weather conditions (drought, heavy rains etc) and improve their pathogen resistance.

 Rhizophagus irregularis under microscope.